Play the Songs

-The scene is the Kit Kat Klub, a night club in Berlin, as the 1920′s are drawing to a close.
+The scene is the Kit Kat Klub, a night club in Berlin, as the 1920s are drawing to a close.
 The Master of Ceremonies welcomes the audience to the show and assures them that, whatever their troubles, they will forget them at the Cabaret.
 The entire orchestra is onstage, and the actors play along with it when they are not part of the dialogue.
 Cliff, a young American writer, meets Ernst, a German who surprises Cliff by putting his briefcase among Cliff’s luggage at the German border.
 Musical numbers include Willkommen, Cabaret, Mein Herr, Maybe This Time, The Money Song and Two Ladies.
-When we revisit the Klub at the end, much is changed, and show ends with a stark foreshadowing of things to come: The Emcee strips off his overcoat to reveal a concentration camp prisoner’s uniform marked with a yellow Star of David and a pink triangle, and the backdrop raises to reveal an electric fence.
+When we revisit the Klub at the end, much is changed, and show ends with a stark foreshadowing of things to come: The Emcee strips off his overcoat to reveal a concentration camp prisoner’s uniform marked with a yellow Star of David and a pink triangle, and the backdrop rises to reveal an electric barbed-wire fence.

 - Rehearsal Materials

 - Brief History

 Welcome to the Cabaret sings the Emcee of the Kit Kat Club through painted lips, as the people of Berlin 1929 join him.
 Three Broadway versions of this show (1967, 1987, 1998) follow the same story and share most songs.
 Musical numbers exclusively in the Original 1967 version include Meeskite and Why Should I Wake Up?
 Numbers only in the Revised 1987 version include I Don’t Care Much, Don’t Go and The Money Song.
 All three versions include Willkommen, Perfectly Marvelous, Tomorrow Belongs to Me, Cabaret, Don’t Tell Mama, It Couldn’t Please Me More and Two Ladies.